On the Alexander polynomial of links in lens spaces: A skein relation

-We have obtained a relationship between the Alexander polynomial of a link in the lens space $L(p,q)$ and the Alexander polynomial of its classical counterpart in $S^{3}$.
+We have obtained a relationship between the Alexander polynomial of a link in $L(p,q)$ and the Alexander polynomial of its classical counterpart in $S^{3}$.
 It is possible to use the same approach in a more general setting.
 Let $M$ be a closed, orientable, connected 3-manifold.
 By the Lickorish-Wallace theorem \cite{lick,wallace}, $M$ may be represented by integral surgery on a link $U_{1}\cup U_{2}\cup \ldots \cup U_{n}$ in $S^{3}$, where $U_{i}$ is an unknot for $i=1,2,\ldots ,n$.
 Any link in $M$ may be drawn in relation with the corresponding Kirby diagram, containing the surgery link.
 For a link $L$ in the manifold $M$, denote by $L'$ the corresponding link in $S^{3}$ we obtain by ignoring the surgery along the unknots $U_{1},\ldots ,U_{n}$.
 The Alexander polynomial of the link $L$ may be expressed by the classical Alexander polynomial of the link $L'\cup U_{1}\cup \ldots \cup U_{n}$, as the following theorem states.

-\begin{Theorem} Let $M$ be a 3-manifold, obtained by integral surgery on a link $U_{1}\cup U_{2}\cup \ldots \cup U_{n}$, where $U_{i}$ is an unknot for $i=1,2,\ldots ,n$.
-Then there exist integers $b_{0},b_{1},\ldots ,b_{n}$ and a polynomial $P\in \RR [t] $ such that the Alexander polynomial of any link $L$ in the manifold $M$ may be expressed as \end{Theorem} \begin{proof} We prove the statement of the theorem by induction on $n$ (the number of components of the surgery link).
+\begin{thm} Let $M$ be a 3-manifold, obtained by integral surgery on a link $U_{1}\cup U_{2}\cup \ldots \cup U_{n}$, where $U_{i}$ is an unknot for $i=1,2,\ldots ,n$.
+Then there exist integers $b_{0},b_{1},\ldots ,b_{n}$ and a polynomial $P\in \RR [t] $ such that the Alexander polynomial of any link $L$ in the manifold $M$ may be expressed as \end{thm} \begin{proof} We prove the statement of the theorem by induction on $n$ (the number of components of the surgery link).